foomow/MaoMD/README.md

 # MaoMD
-Generator of GitHub Flavored Markdown documentation for .net projects.
+Generator of GitHub Flavored Markdown documentation for c# projects.